TimTerwijn/meesterproef-1920/README.md

 I know that I have a lot to do now for the final presentation.
 So I made a list of the things that are the most important.
 First of all, like the feedback that I received I want to swap the I button with the notivaction number and adding the blue link icon.
 Furthermore I want to added more clickable buttons with pages, teacher details in the scheduale, social media buttons, unreaded items and lastly customizable menu items in the settings tab.

 ### Make
 As you can see below I was able to add most of the things I wanted to add to the final product, but I was not able to add all the things.
-I was not able to make
+I was not able to finish all of the things I liked to have compleeted before the demo, like the customizable menu items, some json files and the unread documents.
+But the product owner told me it is fine because I do not have all the data I needed and I think it this enough to make the product owner happy.
+He did asked me to give him a list of the items I missed so that they can implement it in their api.

 ![Mobile prototype](docs/img/final-demo.PNG "final product")
 Figure 13: final product.